Lapu-Lapu City: Barangays

+Lapu-Lapu is politically subdivided into 30 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 Lapu-Lapu's residents mainly speak Cebuano, the local language.
-Tagalog and English is also widely spoken and understood, due to the influx of foreign nationals in the city.
+Tagalog and English are also widely spoken and understood, due to the influx of foreign nationals in the city.
 Due to the large number of resorts and retirement homes in the city, as well as the growing number of ESL schools, the city also hosts a number of Japanese, Korean, and Chinese speakers.

 Economy

 Lapu-Lapu City is part of Metro Cebu, the second-most important metropolitan area in the Philippines.
 It has benefited from the economic rise of Cebu in the 1990s and 2000s, also known as Ceboom.

 Mactan–Cebu International Airport, the primary airport serving Cebu, is located in the city.
 The airport has direct routes with international destinations, including East and Southeast Asia.
 These connections have given way for tourism to emerge as a major part of the city's economy.
 Several resorts are located in the city, most of which are concentrated along the eastern coast of the island in the barangays of Marigondon, Maribago, Mactan, and Punta Engaño.

 The city is home to several industrial zones, such as Mactan Export Processing Zone (MEPZ) and the Cebu Light Industrial Park (CLIP).
 Other large industries include: General Milling Company, one of the largest food companies in the Philippines; the Cebu Shipyard and Engineering Works, pioneered by Dad Cleland; and several oil companies, such as Royal Dutch Shell.